ryantd42/NY-Legislative-Git/2023/S4061A-2023/bill.md

- department may post conviction information relating to any prior commit- ment  on  such  website  for a period not to exceed five years after the expiration of such person's sentence of imprisonment and any  period  of parole  or post-release supervision arising from the most recent commit- ment to the department; PROVIDED FURTHER, HOWEVER, THAT ANY SUCH WEBSITE THAT ALLOWS THE PUBLIC TO SEARCH FOR INCARCERATED INDIVIDUAL INFORMATION
+ department may post conviction information relating to any prior commit- ment  on  such  website  for a period not to exceed five years after the expiration of such person's sentence of imprisonment and any  period  of

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07804-01-3
+  LBD07804-04-4
- S. 4061  2
+ S. 4061--A  2

- SHALL BE PROGRAMMED IN SUCH A MANNER THAT THE SEARCH MAY  BE  SUCCESSFUL BY INPUT OF THE INCARCERATED INDIVIDUAL'S CURRENT NAME, ANY FORMER LEGAL NAME OR ANY OTHER KNOWN ALIAS OF THE INCARCERATED INDIVIDUAL.
+ parole  or post-release supervision arising from the most recent commit- ment to the department; PROVIDED FURTHER, HOWEVER, THAT ANY SUCH WEBSITE THAT ALLOWS THE PUBLIC TO SEARCH FOR INCARCERATED INDIVIDUAL INFORMATION SHALL  BE  PROGRAMMED IN SUCH A MANNER THAT THE SEARCH MAY BE SUCCESSFUL BY INPUT OF THE INCARCERATED INDIVIDUAL'S CURRENT NAME, ANY FORMER LEGAL NAME OR ANY OTHER KNOWN ALIAS OF THE INCARCERATED INDIVIDUAL.
   § 2.
+Section 9 of the correction law, as amended by chapter 631 of the laws of 2023, is amended to read as follows:
+  § 9.
+Access to information of incarcerated individuals via the  inter- net.
+Notwithstanding any provision of law to the contrary, any informa- tion relating to the conviction of a person that is posted on a  website maintained  by  or  for  the department, under article six of the public officers law, may be posted on such website for a period not  to  exceed three  years after the expiration of such person's sentence of imprison- ment and at the conclusion of  any  period  of  parole  or  post-release supervision;  PROVIDED  FURTHER,  HOWEVER,  THAT  ANY  SUCH WEBSITE THAT ALLOWS THE PUBLIC TO  SEARCH  FOR  INCARCERATED  INDIVIDUAL  INFORMATION SHALL  BE  PROGRAMMED IN SUCH A MANNER THAT THE SEARCH MAY BE SUCCESSFUL BY INPUT OF THE INCARCERATED INDIVIDUAL'S CURRENT NAME, ANY FORMER LEGAL NAME OR ANY OTHER KNOWN ALIAS OF THE INCARCERATED INDIVIDUAL.
-This  act shall take effect on the ninetieth day after it shall have become a law.
+  § 3.
+This act shall take effect on the ninetieth day  after  it  shall have become a law; provided, however, that if chapter 631 of the laws of 2023 shall not have taken effect on or before such date then section two of this act shall take effect on the same date and in the same manner as such chapter of the laws of 2023, takes effect.